msclal/below-zero/README.md

 Let's say you want to update the picture of the 'Happy Day Rainbow' Shaved Ice Combo.
 1. Firstly, all Shaved Ice Combo product pictures are located in the folder `public/product_pictures/combos`.
 2. Within that folder, locate the file containing the 'Happy Day Rainbow' `public/product_pictures/combos/HappyRainbow/HappyRainbow.webp`.
-3. Delete this image and replace it with a new image that's ideally less than 50kb size with a `.webp` or `.png` format.
+3. Delete this image and replace it with a new image that's 579x579 and ideally less than 50kb size with a `.webp` or `.png` format.
 We'll call this image `SadDayRainbow.png`.
 4. Now that we've uploaded a new picture, we need to update the image listed for 'Happy Day Rainbow' with our new image.
 5. Go to the Shaved Ice Combo menu listings located in the file `public/data/combos.js`.
 6. Locate the 'Happy Day Rainbow' information within the file.
 We should see this: